stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Cliffs]({{ site.pics_url }}20240724_081922.jpg)

-Linda and Camilla Walked down forty steps to the see from the park along *The Cliff Walk*.
+Linda and Camilla Walked down forty steps to the sea from the park along the *Cliff Walk*.

 ![Linda and Camilla 40 steps]({{ site.pics_url }}20240724_083233.jpg)